jdforrester/mediawiki-extensions-TemplateData/Specification.md

 * Value: `boolean` or `string`
 * Default: `false`

 Specified whether this parameter is discouraged from usage.
 Set to `false` to indicate it is not deprecated.
-To indicate the parameter is deprecated, authors CAN set this to `true`, or to a `string` of explanatory text describing why the parameter is deprecated (and what parameter or parameters the user should use instead).
+To indicate that the parameter is deprecated, authors MAY set this to `true`, or to a `string` of explanatory text describing why the parameter is deprecated (and what parameter or parameters the user should use instead).

 #### 3.2.6 `aliases`
 * Optional